highrow623/pseudoregalia-multiplayer/docs/application-protocol.md

 * Currently the server caps the number of players at 22 so that all player updates will fit in a single packet, but both the client and server should correctly handle updates being sent over multiple packets.
 * This format sends unnecessary data, as it will still send the transform for a player in a different zone.
 This could be improved, but would require a more complicated message format.
 I'll come back to this later.

 The client keeps track of the most recent N updates for each player (currently, N = 20).
-It calculates the average difference between its own update number and that of each other player to determine which update to play each frame.
+It calculates the average difference between its own millisecond counter and that of each other player to determine which update to play each frame.